jorgepiloto/lamberthub/doc/source/references/references.md

 The `lamberthub` library only provides routines for solving the Lambert's problem.
-However, there exist other software packages which offer additional capabilities on astronomy, astrodynamics or orbital mechanics.
+However, there exist other software packages which offer additional capabilities on astronomy, astrodynamics, and orbital mechanics.
 This page lists some of the most popular ones available for the Python community:

 * **[astropy](https://www.astropy.org/)**: The Astropy Project is a community